Juhsantos2406/Juhsantos2406/README.md

 ## Hi there 👋

-Estamos estudando no Alura
+Estamos estudando no Alura,e
-Estamos desenvolvendo na linguagem javascright utilizamos o espaço para a organização e os compartilhamentos dos nossos projetos Here are some ideas to get you started:
+Estamos desenvolvendo projetos na linguagem javascright utilizamos o espaço para a organização e os compartilhamentos dos nossos projetos Here are some ideas to get you started: